Tom Hadler: Eastbourne Borough

 On 25 June 2019, Hadler signed for Eastbourne Borough who play in the National League South.
 He made his debut for the side on the opening day of the 2019–20 season in a 1–0 away loss to Billericay Town.

 Ebsfleet United

 On 16 July 2020 he signed for National League South side Ebbsfleet United.

 Maidstone United

 In June 2021, Hadler joined Maidstone United of the National League South, winning the league title that year.
+Following their relegation at the end of the 2022–23 season, he was released by the club.

+Ramsgate

+On 16 May 2023, Hadler was announced to have agreed to sign for Isthmian League South East Division club Ramsgate.